svladykin/ReplicaMap/README.md

 heavily relies on that.
 The same for the map identifiers returned by `MapsHolder.getMapId(K key)`.

 All the equal keys (where `equals` returns `true`) must always get to the same Kafka partition.
-For example, by default Kafka partitions the keys by hashing their bytes produced by the `Serializer`, if you have some extra fields in the key and these fields do not participate in `equals` but participate in serialization, then the equal keys may be placed to different partitions.
-The sequence of updates for the key looses linearizability and the state may become inconsistent across the clients.
+For example, by default Kafka partitions keys by hashing their bytes produced by the `Serializer`, if you have some extra fields in the key and these fields do not participate in `equals` but participate in serialization, then the equal keys may be placed to different partitions.
+In that case the sequence of updates for the key looses linearizability and the state may become inconsistent across the clients.

 ReplicaMap is eventually consistent: beware of possible lags, it is hard to predict when all the replicas will receive a given update.